ERP: The Business Process Reengineering Dilemma

 Example 3: Replacement of an end-of-life bespoke legacy system

 This one isn’t as clear-cut as the previous examples.
 You may well be dealing with systems that have been heavily customised over a long period, and the business may be reasonably happy with the way the system works.
 Intense resistance to any change is very likely in such a scenario.
 One way to deal with this situation is to take the view that ideal ‘to be’ processes will be designed and implemented in areas where the organisation believes that some sort of competitive or commercial advantage is derived from the existing processes.
-For other, more generic, processes they will use the best practice processes or pre-configured templates provided as part of the ERP solution (as long as they’re suitable, naturally).
-This BPR exercise should take place in advance of ERP selection, and should inform the scope and functional requirements for the selection project.
-In many cases the initial process reengineering work will be at a high level and detailed process reengineering will occur during the ERP implementation.
-This approach helps reduce the overall BPR effort while taking advantage of standard practices and process templates supported by the ERP solution.
+This business process design exercise should take place in advance of ERP software selection, and should inform the scope and functional requirements for the selection project.
+In many cases the initial business process design work will be at a high level and detailed process reengineering will occur during the ERP implementation.
+For other, more generic, processes they will use any best practice processes or pre-configured templates provided as part of the ERP solution (as long as they’re suitable, naturally).
+This approach helps reduce the overall BPR effort while taking advantage of any standard practices and process templates supported by the ERP solution.

-Clearly there are many more possible scenarios that the three outlined here, but in general it’s best to conduct a BPR exercise in advance of ERP selection with the outputs from the BPR exercise driving the ERP selection project.
+Clearly there are many more possible scenarios that the three outlined here, but in general it’s best to conduct a Business Process Reengineering exercise in advance of ERP selection with the outputs driving the ERP selection project.
 BPR teams should always include members with business systems expertise, whether that’s someone from the business with the appropriate experience or business systems analysts, to provide feedback on the practicalities of supporting the proposed processes using business systems.
-While it’s fair to say that the ideal approach to BPR involves doing the ‘to be’ process designs in advance of ERP selection and implementation, in practice a great deal of the detail in relation to any new processes is only worked out during the design phase of the ERP implementation.
+While it’s fair to say that the ideal approach to BPR involves doing business process design in advance of ERP selection and implementation, in practice a great deal of the detail in relation to any new processes is only worked out during the design phase of the ERP implementation.

 Check out John's other related blog To BPR, or not to BPR, that is the question.

 This blog was written by John Donagher, Principal Consultant at Lumenia.
-If you would like further information on ERP Business Process Re-engineering please send an e-mail to John Donagher.
+If you would like further information on ERP Business Process Re-engineering check out our Business Process Improvement service or send an e-mail to John Donagher.